-Future reservoir operations should also fully consider and address impacts of reservoir operation on rare and threatened species such as the bluestripe shiner.
-The bluestripe shiner, designated by the Georgia Wildlife Resources Division as rare, inhabits flowing areas in large creeks and medium-sized rivers and "tributaries whose lower reaches have been impounded by main stem reservoirs."12 Further analysis regarding fluctuation in reservoir levels in the Chattahoochee River should be analyzed with regards to potential impacts to this species.
+Future reservoir operations should also fully consider and address the impacts of reservoir operation on rare and threatened species such as the bluestripe shiner.
+The bluestripe shiner, designated by the Georgia WRD as rare, inhabits flowing areas in large creeks and medium-sized rivers and "tributaries whose lower reaches have been impounded by main stem reservoirs."
+Further analysis regarding fluctuation in reservoir levels in the Chattahoochee River should be analyzed regarding the potential impacts on this species.

-The health of the fisheries in West Point and Walter F. George Lakes is dependent in part on the balance of nutrient availability in the form of phosphorous and nitrogen contributions from point and nonpoint sources of pollution and resulting algal productivity measured in terms of chlorophyll-a.
-Similarly, the relationships between water turbidity, water detention/velocity, water temperature, weather/flow conditions, pH, growing season duration, and algal growth require cyprinella_callitaenia.pdf further study in West Point and Walter F. George lakes to support re-evaluation of the Chlorophyll-a standards that are appropriate for these reservoirs.
-A chlorophyll-a standard of 25 micrograms/liter for Walter F. George Lake has been suggested as reflective of Southeastern Plains Ecoregion reservoirs.13 At Walter F. George Lake, GAEPD plans to develop a total maximum daily load (TMDL) standard and will analyze the requirements needed to meet the TMDL for total phosphorus and total nitrogen.
+The health of the fisheries in West Point and Walter F. George Lakes is dependent in part on the balance of nutrient availability in the form of phosphorus and nitrogen contributions from point and nonpoint sources of pollution and resulting algal productivity measured in terms of chlorophyll-a.
+Similarly, the relationships between water turbidity, water detention/velocity, water temperature, weather/flow conditions, pH, growing season duration, and algal growth require further study in West Point and Walter F. George lakes to support re-evaluation of the Chlorophyll-a standards that are appropriate for these reservoirs.
+A chlorophyll-a standard of 25 micrograms/liter for Walter F. George Lake has been suggested as reflective of Southeastern Plains Ecoregion reservoirs.
+At Walter F. George Lake, GAEPD plans to develop a total maximum daily load (TMDL) standard and will analyze the requirements needed to meet the TMDL for total phosphorus and total nitrogen.
 If the evaluation indicates the criteria cannot be met, GAEPD may re-evaluate the standards at Walter F. George.
-At West Point, GAEPD lowered the lake's chlorophyll-a standard levels in 2015 and additional studies are not planned at this time.
-In 2021, EPD released a new lake criteria guidance document for recommended ambient water quality criteria to address pollution in lakes and reservoirs.14
+At West Point, GAEPD lowered the lake's chlorophyll-a standard levels in 2015, and additional studies are not planned at this time.
+In 2021, GAEPD released a new lake criteria guidance document for recommended ambient water quality criteria to address pollution in lakes and reservoirs.
+15